 Occasionally a sensor needs a little extra help after replacing a battery.

-Let's start with making sure the sensor is awake.
+Make sure the sensor is awake

-Next let's make sure your sensor is connected.
+Next let's make sure your sensor is connected

 - If your bridge is connected to your WiFi but your sensor does not flash green, you may need to move your bridge closer to the sensor just until the sensor connects.
 Then you can move your bridge back to its original location.

-- Confirm that your sensor is connected in the app by clicking the at the bottom menu and navigating to the sensors tab.
-You may need to give the mobile app a minute to update after your sensor reconnects.
+(Note: You may need to give the mobile app a minute to update after your sensor reconnects.)

-Once your sensor is awake and connected to your bridge, let's make sure it's reporting events correctly.
+Once your sensor is awake and connected to your bridge, let's make sure it's reporting events correctly

 - Test an event to see if your sensor sends a notification.
 For example if your sensor is for a door, try opening the door.
 The app might take a moment before you get a notification.

 If you continue to have trouble with a sensor after following the troubleshooting above, feel free to reach out to our help desk by emailing firstname.lastname@example.org or by phone at (877) 668-4660.